-Restaurant-quality butter chicken from “The Butter Chicken Lady” in under 30 minutes at home!
-Join the thousands who have made this very popular Instant Pot Butter Chicken Recipe.
-Super easy yet authentic Keto Indian Butter Chicken.
-An easy Instant Pot Chicken Recipe that’s family-friendly and ready in 30 minutes.
+Make restaurant-quality butter chicken from “The Butter Chicken Lady” at home in under 30 minutes!
+Join the thousands who have made this very popular Instant Pot Butter Chicken Recipe–which also happens to be a great keto chicken recipe.

 I hate when people praise their own cooking and recipes–but I’m going to break my own rule because this Instant Pot Butter Chicken recipe is the bomb.
 This is my most popular recipe ever.
 Try it for yourself and you’ll see why!

-And if that weren’t enough, it’s super easy and you probably have all the ingredients at home already.
+So here’s the story with this Indian Butter chicken that I made in my pressure cooker.
 It took me three tries.
 Everyone around me has had to taste all the iterations.
-This is the one.
+This is the one. #trustUrvashi

 I also can’t be bothered with recipes with multiple steps and marinating the chicken two different ways etc. Additionally, the thing that takes the longest in Indian cooking is making the sauce anyway.